 You're going to mash it all up anyways so why take the risk?
 Just use a spoon to scoop it out and move ahead!

-Tip: If you feel like something's missing...add salt.
+Tip: If you feel like something's missing...add salt or citrus.

 Made this homemade guacamole recipe?
 Let me know me what you think in the comments!